Vesicovaginal and Ureterovaginal Fistula Treatment & Management

 For personal hygiene and skin care, sitz baths with a solution of permanganate or baking soda douches may be helpful.

 For a small fistula, an initial trial of urethral catheter drainage may be attempted for 4-6 weeks.
 However, catheter drainage and/or fulguration of the edges of the fistula tract less often results in a cure.
+Small fistulae have a higher likelihood of healing with catheterization.
+In the rare series of patients who were successfully managed with fulguration, optimal results were achieved in patients who had longer and narrower fistulas, as opposed to short and wide ones.
+Similarly, ureteral stents can result in spontaneous closure of ureterovaginal fistulae, particularly in the setting of small, non-radiation associated fistulae.

 Surgical Therapy

-The main factor in correcting vesicovaginal fistula is to separate the fistulous communication between the bladder and the vagina.
+The main goal in correcting vesicovaginal fistula is to separate the fistulous communication between the bladder and the vagina.
 This can be accomplished by inserting interposing tissue between the 2 organs and obtaining a watertight tension-free closure.

-Pinpoint fistulas may respond to conservative management with urethral catheter drainage and fulguration of the fistulous tract, but success rates may be low.
+Pinpoint fistulae may respond to conservative management with urethral catheter drainage and fulguration of the fistulous tract, but success rates may be low.
 Persistent incontinence after an adequate period of watchful waiting requires open exploration and formal fistula repair.

-Important: The basic rule for fistula repair is that the first operation has the best chance of success, and surgeons should use the approach with which they feel most comfortable.
+It is important to note that the basic rule for fistula repair is that the first operation has the best chance of success, and surgeons should use the approach with which they feel most comfortable.
 All adjuncts should be included to ensure successful closure of the fistula.

 Images of repair techniques are depicted below.